mauroservienti/milestone.github.io/_posts/dont-keep-a-saga-in-both-camps.md

 ## Interesting, isn't that orchestration?

-uhm...no.
+umm...no.
 If the payment service were to say to the shipping service, now it's time to ship, using a command, that would have been orchestration.
 In the presented scenario, payment is talking to itself.

 The crucial aspect is the difference between the logical boundaries and the physical deployment.
 If we look at the logical boundaries, the payment gateway is part of the payment service.
 The sole difference is that the payment gateway is deployed separately from the payment policy for technical reasons.
 On the other hand, any other service in the system is in a different logical boundary.
 Each logical service is composed of multiple autonomous components.
 Each component can be deployed differently depending on the business or technical requirements, but the deployment type doesn't change the logical ownership.
 For a different perspective about logical vs. physical, my colleague Dennis van der Stelt [recently wrote an excellent piece that touches on logical ownership](https://bloggingabout.net/2021/07/01/distributed-monolith/).